binhba186/Seafood-E-Commerce-Analytics-with-PostgreSQL/README.md

 ## 1. Project Overview

-This project is a **PostgreSQL case study** focused on analyzing user behavior and sales performance for a **seafood e-commerce website**.
+This project focus on analyzing user behavior and sales performance for a **seafood e-commerce website**.
 The website sells premium seafood products across multiple categories and tracks detailed user interactions such as **page views**, **cart additions**, and **purchases**.

 The main objectives of this project are to: